brunopostle/homemaker-addon/README.md

 There is some [Homemaker reference and API documentation](https://homemaker-addon.readthedocs.io)

+The [Github wiki](https://github.com/brunopostle/homemaker-addon/wiki) is a good place to add HOWTO documentation.

 ## Roadmap

 This is a big project that will take a lot of work to reach its full potential,